-Sign in to your Google account on your device in order to use the Android Device Manager
+Sign in to your Google account on your device in order to use the Android Device Manager.

-Turn on the location access from your device's apps menu, open 'Google Settings' and choose 'Security'
+Turn on the location access from your device's apps menu, open 'Google Settings' and choose 'Security'.

-Under Android Device Manager, move the switches next to 'Remotely locate this device' and 'Allow remote lock and factory reset' to the 'On' position
+Under Android Device Manager, move the switches next to 'Remotely locate this device' and 'Allow remote lock and factory reset' to the 'On' position.

 9. Stay alert

 We will never ask you to prove your identity on behalf of other individuals or companies.
-This includes verifications for apartment rental contracts, lines of credit, ID, passport applications, etc. If you receive a suspicious email or phone call claiming to be from us, please report the incident via email to email@example.com; or contact us via the Mox app or Customer Care Team at +852 2888 8228.
+This includes verifications for apartment rental contracts, lines of credit, ID, passport applications, etc. If you receive a suspicious email or phone call claiming to be from us, please report the incident via email to email@example.com; or contact us via the Mox app or by calling our Customer Care Team at +852 2888 8228.

 Protect yourself from bogus phone calls, fraudulent SMS messages and emails